Alan052918/CloudNotes/README.md

 # CloudNotes

-A REST API for note storage built with Spring Boot.
+A simple RESTful service to organize notes with folders and hashtags, built with Spring Boot.

 Key points for 9053 evaluation: